The type of system you choose will depend on the type of boat you have, power supply, fresh water capacity and cruising area.

 Water supply will depend on fresh water and holding tank capacities.
 Small yachts and cruisers may only have small water and holding tanks therefore a raw water supply with the facility to pump to a holding tank or overboard will be necessary.

-Type of Toilet can depend on many factors, personal preference, manual or electric, water supply, power supply etc.
+The type of toilet can depend on many factors, personal preference, manual or electric, water supply, power supply etc.

 Manual toilets are normally considered for use where space, power and weight are important factors and where water consumption is not of prime importance.